OpenLMIS/openlmis-auth/README.md

 See the Debugging section in the Service Template README at https://github.com/OpenLMIS/openlmis-template-service/blob/master/README.md#debugging.

 ## Production by Spring Profile

-By default when this service is started, it will clean it's schema in the database before migrating it.
+By default when this service is started, it will clean its schema in the database before migrating it.
 This is meant for use during the normal development cycle.
 For production data, this obviously is not desired as it would remove all of the production data.
 To change the default clean & migrate behavior to just be a migrate behavior (which is still desired for production use), we use a Spring Profile named `production`.
 To use this profile, it must be marked as Active.
 The easiest way to do so is to add to the .env file:

 ```java